How to Remove Lice Fast and Safely at Home

 Where Do Lice Come From?

-Lice don’t come from dirt.
-They spread through contact.
+Lice don’t come from poor hygiene.
+They are spread through close physical contact.
 You can get lice from hugging, sharing pillows, or using the same towel.
-Even people with clean hair can get lice.
-Many parents ask, How do lice spread?
-The answer is simple: head-to-head contact and shared items.

 How Do Head Lice Spread?